 One of the easiest ways to avoid repeat work is by duplicating an existing project.
 Let’s say you’ve done a kitchen remodel for The Smith’s.
 You spent a couple of hours putting it together, you won the bid, and you made a great profit on the project.
 We’ll first of all, congrats!
 But secondly, if another customer comes along and you think to yourself: “this is not much different than The Smith’s kitchen project," then duplicating the project is the way to go.

 Remember that not every project is exactly alike.
 We are not saying that you should just duplicate projects that are “close enough” and call it a day.
 Instead, you can duplicate a project - make a few changes before submitting - and save yourself a ton of work!
 You’ve already done the work, now you're just making a few updates.

 Okay, so how do you actually do this?

-First, go to the project you want to duplicate (the original project that you now want a new copy of) and scroll to the bottom of this page.
-Find the button that says “Duplicate Project” (see image below).
+First, go to the project you want to duplicate (the original project that you now want a new copy of), and click “More” in the top right:

 Next, select which customer to copy the project to (from the drop-down list).